-Owning a copier can be a financial burden for a lot of businesses, especially those that are just starting and small businesses.
+Owning a copier can be a financial burden for a lot of businesses, especially those that are just starting small businesses.
 Aside from the maintenance fees and the supply costs, coming up with the initial capital to buy the copier can strain and stretch operational budgets that are beyond the profitable limits of the business.
 Leasing a copier can help small businesses to ease the up-front monetary investment, and it can help provide a lot of other amazing benefits.

-Finding a leasing company near you is not difficult, as there are a lot of leasing companies that offer the latest copiers and printers.
+Finding a copier leasing company near you is not difficult, as there are a lot of leasing companies that offer the latest copiers and printers.
 However, the most tricky part is understanding the terms and conditions of the contract.
 Most of the day is spent dealing with lease questions, especially regarding the end-of-lease terms.

 People lease copiers and other machines to give themselves the flexibility and ability to make changes.
 Before you sign any lease, you should make sure that the contract that you are signing will help you get that, even if the flexibility means the change is to a different company.
 Here are the three things that you should be careful about when leasing a copier.